nmcwilli/axion-node/README.md

 # About
-AxionNode is an open-source social platform consisting of:
+AxionNode is an open source social platform consisting of:
 - A Python Django backend
 - Nginx reverse proxy
 - A React Native + Expo mobile/web frontend